We want to help expectant and new mums, dads and partners to understand perinatal mental illness and know where to find support if they need it.

-PATH will enable parents, the wider family, employers and healthcare professionals to find support and information to help with the parenting journey.
+PATH helps parents, the wider family, employers and healthcare professionals to find support and information to help with the parenting journey.
 PATH aims to promote positive parenting experiences and enable parents to feel confident in seeking self-help or professional support, leading to happier and healthier families.

-PATH will develop a new online multi-media international support hub.
+PATH developed this online multi-media international support hub.

-PATH has been awarded more than €5 million of European funding to this €8.5 million partnership.
+PATH was been awarded more than €5 million of European funding to this €8.5 million partnership.

-This cross-border initiative involves thirteen partners from France, Belgium, the Netherlands and the UK.
+This cross-border initiative involved thirteen partners from France, Belgium, the Netherlands and the UK.
 PATH will prepare parents pre-birth for their new role and help them avoid PMI.
-The project will improve the skills of healthcare professionals equipping them to address PMI confidently and effectively.
+The project aimed to improve the skills of healthcare professionals equipping them to address PMI confidently and effectively.

-PATH will innovatively design, deliver and implement new, durable services both online and face-to-face, aiming to increase recognition and prevention of PMI and support new families’ mental wellbeing.
+PATH innovatively designed, delivered and implemented new, durable services both online and face-to-face, aiming to increase recognition and prevention of PMI and support new families’ mental wellbeing.

-A course of support sessions for 4000 new families in mixed groups of pre-pregnant/pregnant/parenthood & a ground-breaking new model of holistic family support.
+A course of support sessions for families in mixed groups of pre-pregnant/pregnant/parenthood & a model of holistic family support.

-This model will include peer supporter training and network of intergenerational community support groups to increase recognition and understanding of PMI and enable greater community support to new families.
+This model includes peer supporter training and network of intergenerational community support groups to increase recognition and understanding of PMI and enable greater community support to new families.

 V0.02Skip to content